WeizhenWang-1210/homepage/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: False
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I'm a second-year M.S.C.S student at UCLA.
 Before that, I obtained B.S. in computer science with a minor in mathematics at UCLA, graduating with Cum Laude standing.

 I am applying for Ph.D. program for Fall 2025 season.
+My research interests include embodied AI using foundation models and generative modeling.
+I have experience in end-to-end training of Vision-Language-Models as well as diffusion models, and I have also managed large-scale data.
+My most proficient programming language is Python, but I have made some frontend projects using JavaScript for research purpose.

-I enjoy skiing for my winter times.
-Check out my seasonal ski maps if you are interested.
+For leisure time, I am frentic about skiing, spending almost all my winter breaks in ski resorts for the past four years.
+Check out my seasonal ski maps (coming) if you are interested.
+I'm also into LEGO building and Gunpla building.

-If you are interested in research collaboration, feel free to contact me via email.